 Four times a year (February, June, October, December).
 Registration information can be found on the Law Services web page.

 3. PERSONAL STATEMENTS

--Fourth, it should, while setting forth the applicant in the best possible light, also be candid.
-The folks at LSAC stress that there law schools want to recruit men and women who are qualified beyond test score and GPA, and who bring something special to their school.
-There is something special about you -- something in your personal life, work experience, religious work, military experience, geography, family background -- something that will attract law schools to you.
+In addition to the obvious recommendations that your statement should be well written and adhere to the length suggested/required by the school, it should, while setting forth the applicant in the best possible light, also be candid.
+The folks at LSAC stress that their law schools want to recruit people who are qualified beyond test score and GPA, and who bring something special to their school.
+There is something special about you—something in your personal life, work experience, religious work, military experience, geography, family background, etc.—something that will attract law schools to you.
 The personal statement is the place in the application to tell the admissions committee why you are special.
-Let me emphasize, it is not the place to give a canned presentation about why you have always wanted to go to law school, or why you are smart and eager, or to present your resume' in narrative form.
-It used to be that folks would use the personal statement to address matters contained in other documents that obviously require explanation (low GPA/High LSAT combination and vice versa, one semester very low GPA, etc.).
-It is probably better to include a brief, single page explanation outside the personal statement.
-Come see me and we'll talk about what to do with the personal statement.
-Remember, some of the best applicants to law school often write 6 or more drafts of this statement.
-One of my closest friends, with a 3.9 and a 180 (and "extras" that made him especially attractive) wrote 5-6 drafts of his statement.
-It's worth going the extra mile on the personal statement.
-While hard to put together, it can pay huge dividends!
+Let me emphasize, it is not the place to give a canned presentation about why you have always wanted to go to law school, or why you are smart and eager, or to present your resume in narrative form.
+You should write many drafts of this and have as many people as possible read it to ensure that the points you want to make are clear and precise.